wesleyfsmith/grapher-helpers/README.md

 ## grapher-helpers

-Provides common grapher querires out of the box, as well as creates helper methods for links providing a more OOP syntax.
+Provides common [cultofcoders:grapher](https://github.com/cult-of-coders/grapher) querires out of the box, as well as creates helper methods for links providing a more OOP syntax.

 To install: